Sanders delegates push back at agreements prohibiting convention dissent: 'It’s ridiculous'

 Another of the 10 rules listed in the document states: “Do your best to avoid online arguments or confrontations. ...
 If engaging in an adversarial conversation, be respectful when addressing opposing viewpoints or commenting on the opposition.”

 And the agreement states that “If a member of the media contacts you about a posting of any kind: do not respond.”
-Instead, it says to direct them to contact the Sanders press team.
+Instead, it directs them to contact the Sanders press team.

 The document states that “failure to comply with these expectations may result in disciplinary action, including but not limited to your removal from the delegation.”